 1) Decide Which Battery Yard Tools You Need Most

-The first thing you should do is to come up with a list of which tools you want to run on a battery.
+The first thing you should do is create a list of which tools you want to run on a battery.

 You saw our list of the four essential cordless lawn tools in one of the previous sections.